HankB/My-Pi-Page/Powered-Hub.md

 ## Qualification

-I perform a number of tests to determine of the Pi 4/SSD (wioth or without powered hub) is stable.
+I perform a number of tests to determine of the Pi 4/SSD (with or without powered hub) is stable.

 * Does it boot?
 Necessary but not sufficient.
-* confirm that the UAS driver is in use. `lsusb -t`
+* Confirm that the UAS driver is in use. `lsusb -t`
-* Are there low voltage woanings in `dmesg` output following boot? (`dmesg|grep -i volt`)
+* Check for low voltage wornings in `dmesg` output following boot. (`dmesg|grep -i volt`)
 * Run a series of disk benchmarks.
 Monitor dmesg output for voltage or SSD issues.
 I'm using either an approved Pi 4B power supply or the power supply that came with the hub.
-I almost never see low voltage warnings but when the SSD seems to be taking too long to respond, there may be messages in the logs indicating that the SSD is not responding and has bene reset.
+I almost never see low voltage warnings but when the SSD seems to be taking too long to respond, there may be messages in the logs indicating that the SSD is not responding and has been reset.
     * `dd` benchmark (custom script.)
     * `time fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name="imara,240GB_Inland_Raspbian_64" --filename=test.dat --bs=4k --iodepth=64 --size=4G --readwrite=randrw --rwmixread=75` (Remember to delete `test.dat` following the run.)
     * `time sudo bonnie++ -u root -d . -s 20000M -n 10:102400:1024:1024`